Species II: Merchandise

 To coincide with the film, McFarlane Toys released an Eve and Patrick (in their alien form) action figure as part of their inaugural series of Movie Maniacs action figures.
 Both action figures came with a replica of the film's poster with skulls and bones base.
 Eve came with an alternate head.
 Two Eve action figures were produced which was dubbed the PG and R rated version.
 The R rated Eve action figure (in her alien form) had nipples on her breasts while the PG figure didn't.
 The R rated figure was released only in comic book and other collectable stores while the PG figure was released in toy stores.

-The film's soundtrack on CD includes a track by B.B.
-King, one by Apollo 440, and 9 score pieces composed by Edward Shearmur.
+The film's soundtrack on CD includes a track by B. B. King, one by Apollo 440 and 9 score pieces composed by Edward Shearmur.

 Novelization

 As with the first film, Yvonne Navarro wrote a novelization based on the original screenplay which gives plot and character details not seen in the film.
 For example, the book tells how, due to limited knowledge of the outside world, Eve does not know if Superman is a real life personality or not.
 It is also hinted that she was able to learn a degree of martial arts by watching old action films.
 In the film, Eve is shot by soldiers, but after being briefly incapacitated her body regenerates and she continues to escape.
 Soldiers continue to shoot at her, but Eve manages to run past them; why she is unharmed is left unexplained.
 The book explains that her skin adapts (in a way similar to how her body adapts to the gas test earlier in the film), becoming bulletproof.

-Other details in the book that do not appear in the film include an earlier escape attempt by Eve, and Patrick discovering new senses in a restaurant with his fiancé.
-In the novel, the debutante is a young, sexy, brown-eyed blonde, whereas in the film, she is an older woman who is a brunette.
-The debutante's sister in the novel isn't her sister but her best friend from college who often engaged in sexual games that involved seducing men.

-The order of events in the novel differs from their order in the film.
-For example, Patrick does not encounter the debutante at the fundraiser until after Orinsky is killed by him, and Cromwell is not visited by Laura and Press until they discover Orinsky's corpse.